1 (646)263-4834; 1 (914)592-4058

 My Story, My Power

-At the end of the 3-month hands-on program, the teenagers would be professionally equipped to create and develop story ideas, operate professional video cameras, take photographs, and acquire the skill of professional video and photo editing.
+At the end of the 3-month hands-on program, the participants would be professionally equipped to create and develop story ideas, operate professional video cameras, take photographs, and acquire the skill of professional video and photo editing.

 Participants are encouraged to work in groups and on completion of the training for each cohort, they work with mentors who guide them through the process of producing their first original story.
 The productions by our participants are premiered in the community at a community event, as well as broadcast on public access TV stations and social media platforms.